 Sharing it with the Hiring Manager we quickly got Danni in for a first initial meeting – which she nailed.
 She’d done her prep work, harnessed her nerves and been able to show that she lived up to the CV.

-Danni has been so kind to send us a synopsis of her job search and specifically her experience of working with our Digital Recruiters, whom have led her to her new career with Hotcourses!
+Danni has been kind enough to send us a synopsis of her job search and specifically her experience of working with our Digital Recruiters, who have led her to her new career with Hotcourses!

 Redundancy before Christmas is a scary place to be.

 I went very quickly from embracing the situation: “these things happen”, “I’m still fabulous”, “the app store optimisation job probably wasn’t right for me” and “I’m going to find a better one” to “I lost my job because I’m useless”, “who would ever want to employ me again” and “heck I love ASO.”
 Up until now, I have been very fortunate to have digital job opportunities present themselves to me rather serendipitously; this was the first time I found myself in a situation where I must job ‘hunt’.
 I felt very vegetarian.